rdbruce/rdbruce.github.io/README.md

-## The Cars of the World 1970 - 1982
+## The Cars of the World (Wait maybe not!)
+1970 - 1982

 This is an analysis of internal combustion automobiles of various national origins.
-This analysis will focus on identifying factors influencing fuel efficiency and stereotyping cars.
+We will explore the qualities that make or break fuel efficiency and then we will examine how those qualities form car stereoypes.

 ***